tumagonx/nwjs_docs_old/App.md

 _Available after node-webkit v0.3.2_

 Emitted when users opened a file with your app.
-For more on this, see [[Handling files]].
+For more on this, see [[Handling files and arguments]].